 The United Nations Security Council is the most powerful body of the United Nations.
-The Security Council can authorize the deployment of troops from United Nations member countries, mandate cease-fire during conflict, and can impose economic penalties on countries.
+The Security Council can authorise the deployment of troops from United Nations member countries, mandate cease-fire during a conflict, and can impose economic penalties on countries.
 The United Nations Security Council is composed of representatives from fifteen member countries.
 Five of the Security Council members are permanent members: the United States, United Kingdom, China, Russia, and France.

 Each of the five permanent members of the Security Council has veto power over any matter voted upon by the Security Council.
 This means that all five permanent members of the Security Council must agree to endorse any measure for it to pass.
 Nonetheless, the Security Council has passed more than 1700 resolutions since its founding in 1946.

 The remaining ten non-permanent members of the total membership of fifteen countries are chosen based on various regions of the world.
 Almost every United Nations member country is a member of a regional grouping.
 The United States and Kiribati are the two countries which are not members of any group.
 Australia, Canada, Israel, and New Zealand are all part of the Western European and Others Group.

 The ten non-permanent members serve two-year terms and half are replaced each year in annual elections.
 Each region votes for its own representatives and the United Nations General Assembly approves the selections.